ING Groep (NYSE:ING) Sees Strong Trading Volume

-Shares of ING Groep (NYSE:ING) saw an uptick in trading volume on Thursday .
-319,248 shares were traded during mid-day trading, a decline of 94% from the previous session’s volume of 5,567,078 shares.The stock last traded at $12.22 and had previously closed at $12.23.
+ING Groep (NYSE:ING) shares saw unusually-high trading volume on Wednesday .
+Approximately 88,612 shares were traded during trading, a decline of 98% from the previous session’s volume of 5,577,287 shares.The stock last traded at $12.42 and had previously closed at $12.38.

-The firm also recently disclosed a semi-annual dividend, which was paid on Wednesday, March 3rd.
-Investors of record on Wednesday, February 24th were issued a dividend of $0.1236 per share.
-The ex-dividend date was Tuesday, February 23rd.
-ING Groep’s payout ratio is currently 8.70%.
+The firm also recently announced a semi-annual dividend, which was paid on Wednesday, March 3rd.
+Investors of record on Wednesday, February 24th were issued a $0.1236 dividend.
+The ex-dividend date of this dividend was Tuesday, February 23rd.
+ING Groep’s dividend payout ratio is presently 8.70%.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Lorne Steinberg Wealth Management Inc. purchased a new position in ING Groep during the 4th quarter valued at $4,872,000.
-JCIC Asset Management Inc. purchased a new position in ING Groep during the 4th quarter valued at $92,000.
-Aristotle Capital Management LLC boosted its holdings in ING Groep by 7.4% during the 4th quarter.
-Aristotle Capital Management LLC now owns 4,407,912 shares of the financial services provider’s stock valued at $41,611,000 after acquiring an additional 305,125 shares during the period.
-EP Wealth Advisors LLC bought a new stake in ING Groep during the 4th quarter valued at $144,000.
-Finally, Voloridge Investment Management LLC bought a new stake in ING Groep during the 4th quarter valued at $1,450,000.
-Institutional investors own 3.27% of the company’s stock.
+A number of large investors have recently bought and sold shares of ING.
+Perigon Wealth Management LLC purchased a new stake in ING Groep in the 4th quarter valued at about $29,000.
+Bartlett & Co.
+LLC purchased a new stake in ING Groep in the 4th quarter valued at about $36,000.
+Veriti Management LLC purchased a new stake in ING Groep in the 4th quarter valued at about $37,000.
+Bessemer Group Inc. purchased a new stake in shares of ING Groep during the 4th quarter worth approximately $41,000.
+Finally, Fieldpoint Private Securities LLC purchased a new stake in shares of ING Groep during the 4th quarter worth approximately $42,000.
+Hedge funds and other institutional investors own 3.27% of the company’s stock.

 About ING Groep (NYSE:ING)